The Homology of Connective Morava $E$-theory with coefficients in $\mathbb{F}_p$: The multiplicativity of the K unneth spectral sequence for E 3 -algebras

-it is not the case that $A$ inherits an $R$-algebra structure as there may be elements of $R$ that are not central in $A$.
+We will now show how to construct algebras in such a setting.
+The multiplicativity of our spectral sequence will come from lifting this structure to the filtered setting.
+This process is discussed in \Cref{subsec: mult filtrations over BP}.

+In ordinary ring theory, a map of associative algebras $R \lra A$ only induces an $R$-algebra structure on $A$ if the image of $R$ is contained in the center of $A$.
 However, if $A$ is commutative then every element of $A$ is central.
-A similar argument works here so that both $\HF_p$ and $e_n$ are algebras under $BP$.
+A similar argument works here so that both $\HF_p$ and $e_n$ are algebras over $BP$. \Cref{prop: alg structure over BP} is a version of the above using $\Lmu$.